usnistgov/OSCAL/docs/prose/control.md

 The example below shows a partial draft of how the AC1 control from NIST SP 800-53 can be rendered in OSCAL via XML within the control element.
 Here's an overview of the major components within this example:

 * The control class is "SP800-53".
-This is TBD.
+TBD: explain what this means, or skip it?
 * The control id is "ac.1".
-* What a param is and how it is used
-* What the name property is
+This is not the "AC-1" identifier specified in NIST SP 800-53; instead, this is an OSCAL-internal identifier.
+TBD: is that correct? do the class and id work together so that the identifier is unique within the class?
+* The param elements define values (parameters) for the control that OSCAL users can specify.
+For example, the first param, "ac-1_a", is for specifying "organization-defined personnel or roles".
+The param elements are referenced by statement elements (explained below).
-* What the priority and baseline-impact properties are
+* The prop elements specify the control name ("AC-1"), priority ("P1"), and baseline impact ("LOW", "MODERATE", and "HIGH").
-* What the statement property is, including how it uses the item property
+* The part element defines a statement.
+The statement is the control text itself.
+As the example shows, the statement is defined in several pieces, with each discrete piece of the statement handled separately and assigned its own identifier.
+Some pieces reference parameter IDs (param-id) to bring in those user-defined values, while others simply contain chunks of the control's text.
+This modular approach to defining the control text enables granular treatment of each part of the control.
+For example, an auditor would find it easy to indicate which portions of the control an organization has implemented and which portions it has not.

 ```xml
       <control class="SP800-53" id="ac.1">